 About the Artist

-Drawing from the time she could hold a crayon, Donna Welsh has pursued art all of her life.
+Drawing from the time she could hold a crayon, Donna Welsh has has been an artist all of her life.
 Painting is in her blood ~ and in her hair ~ and under her nails.
 Largely self-taught, she received her formal training at York Academy of Arts, studying both commercial and fine art.
-She also holds a Bachelor of Science degree in Psychology from Albright College and certifications in several modalities in the Natural Health field.
+She also holds a Bachelor of Science degree in Psychology from Albright College and is certified in several modalities in the Natural Health field.

 I am a multi-media artist, living and working in a small town in Lancaster County amidst the beautiful farmlands of Pennsylvania.

-My work represents the extraordinary within the ordinary and often, my paintings will invite the viewer inside them.
+My work represents the extraordinary within the ordinary and often, my paintings will invite the viewer inside them, perhaps to wander the twists and turns of life’s journeys, and exploring paths and portals.
 I see imperfection as a natural part of life and sometimes deliberately place flaws to speak to that.
-My portraiture embraces essence rather than just likeness and my abstracts frequently have a mysterious nature.
+I like to embrace essence and my abstracts frequently have a mysterious nature.
 I believe in recycling and re-purposing and will often do so with materials.
-I never get bored, and as a lover of puzzles, mystery and intrigue, I am fond of bringing it into my work.
+As a lover of puzzles, mystery and intrigue, I am fond of bringing it into my work.
 Look for flaws.
 Look for puzzles.
 Sometimes you will find them!